kubeflow/website/content/docs/pipelines/sdk/manipulate-resources.md

 +++
-title = "Manipulate Kubernetes Resources" description = "Overview of using the SDK to manipulate Kubernetes resources as steps of the pipeline" weight = 35
+title = "Manipulate Kubernetes Resources" description = "Overview of using the SDK to manipulate Kubernetes resources dynamically as steps of the pipeline" weight = 35
 +++